Sao Jose Dos Campos Sao Paulo, Brazil Travel Guide

 Tap water is generally not safe for direct consumption.
 Always drink Bottled water or water that has been filtered or boiled.
 Hotels often provide bottled water.
 Consider a LifeStraw personal water filter for added security.

 Exercise caution with street food.
 Opt for busy vendors with high customer turnover.
 Ensure food is cooked thoroughly and served hot.
-Avoid salads or peeled fruits from less reputable establishments if you have a sensitive stomach.
+Avoid salads or peeled fruits from less reputable establishments in case you have a sensitive stomach.

 While São José dos Campos is generally safer than larger Brazilian cities, petty crime can occur.
-Remain vigilant, especially in crowded areas.
+Be watchful, especially in crowded areas.

-Be aware of seasonal weather hazards and keep emergency contacts handy for any unforeseen events.
+Be aware of what's in season weather hazards and keep emergency contacts handy for any unforeseen events.

 Strongly recommended.
-A comprehensive policy covers medical emergencies, trip cancellations, lost baggage, and unforeseen events.
+A policy with extensive coverage covers medical emergencies, trip cancellations, lost baggage, and unforeseen events.
 Consider World Nomads or SafetyWing.